Samsung Galaxy S5 Review

 Every smartphone buyer in America has at least heard of the Samsung Galaxy S line.
 With almost as much brand recognition as Apple's iPhone, the Galaxys have long since built a reputation – and a devout following – for flagship-level performance and crazy-fun features.
 Granted, those features aren't always home runs, and from tilt scrolling to air gestures, there might be more misses than hits in the bag.
 But underneath all the glitzy flash rests a champion phone with the display, the camera, the processor and the battery life to take on any competitor.
-Regardless of whether its all-plastic design is our cup of tea (spoiler: it's not), we can't deny the sheer capability of Samsung's latest, which is why we've given it our Top Ten Reviews Gold Award.
+Regardless of whether its all-plastic design is our cup of tea (spoiler: it's not), we can't deny the sheer capability of the Galaxy S5.

 As forward-thinking as Galaxy phones tend to be when it comes to software features, Samsung's refusal to update its phone's external design to something other than plastic is downright disappointing, and marks the one thing we wish we could change about the S5.
 Apple and HTC are building aluminum-and-glass phones because the metal's heft, structural support and dashing good looks justify the bump in manufacturing price.
 Even LG is starting to use aluminum in its top smartphones, and Nokia's soft-touch polycarbonate can feel luxurious.